Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring, both inside an organization and in the overall job market.
+A lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.

-- Look for Mentoring: Find one who will provide direction, assistance, collaborations, connections or highlight areas of improvement.
+- Begin by identifying one who will provide advice, guidance, connections or highlight areas of improvement.

-- Continuing Your Education: Take additional courses, certifications or degree programs that are relevant to your field of work.
+- Continuous Education: Consider taking additional classes, certificates or degree programs that are relevant to the job.

 Negativity

-- Be Positive: Recognize your strengths and positive qualities of your job when feeling overwhelmed
+- Be Positive: Recognize that there are positives to your role even when you’re feeling overwhelmed

 Overcommitting Workload